-Description This workflow example shows how best to connect 3 Pyramix suites to a single, shared live room.
+Description This workflow example shows how best to connect 3 Pyra-mix suites to a single, shared live room.
 The RAVENNA streams pass from the Horus into the Gb LAN switch and can then be accessed by any of the suites.
-As the control for the Mic-Pre Amps in the Horus is over the same Network connection as the RAVENNA stream, it means that enhanced the Mischand of t
+As the control for the Mic-Pre Amps in the Horus is over the same Network connection as the RAVENNA stream, it means that only non-cothe needs to are the live needs to are needs to are the live need

 Network connection as the RAVENNA stream, it means that only one cable needs to go to the live room.
 In each control room, monitoring is achieved by using the "Secondary Audio Device Router" in Pyramix.
-This allows a locally connected Audio interface to be used for multichannel monitoring as well as talkback to the musicians in the live room.
-It does this by bridging the Secondary Audio device into the RAVENNA networks of that all of this routing can happen transparently in the Pyramix Monitoring section.
+This allows a locally connected Audio Interface to be used for multichan-nel monitoring as well as talkback to the musicians in the live room.
+It does this by bridging the Secondary Audio device into the RAVENNA networks os that all of this routing can hap-pen transparently in the Pyramix Monitoring section.
 Control over the Pyramix is made with a second network connection to the Tango2 control surface.
-It is also important to note that the RAVENNA connection will also allow for signal to be easily and instantly shared from control to control room as well, as any interconnections is possible over the RAVENNA network.
+It is also important to note that the RAVENNA connection will also allow for signal to be easily and instantly shared from control to control room as well, as any Interconnections is possible over the RAVENNA network.